 What’s Tafika really like?

 Tafika has just six deliberately rustic reed and thatch chalets built around pretty lawns on the banks of the Luangwa River.
 Inside the chalets have high roofs, open-air bathrooms with shower and loo, and two double beds.
 There’s also a honeymoon chalet with a kingsized bed and double shower, and for family safaris there’s a chalet with two bedrooms sharing a bathroom.
 The focus at Tafika is very much in keeping you as close to nature as possible: when you shower you can smell the damp night air, we ate breakfast on the lawn listening to hippos honk in the river, and most of the main areas of camp are open-sided.
+There is wifi here, but hours and speeds are extremely limited so this is not something to rely on!
 Despite the deliberate simplicity here standards are high: food was scrumptious and there’s an impressive veggie garden tucked away towards the airstrip.
 As this is John and Carol Coppinger’s family home, and many of the staff have been here for more than a decade, the atmosphere in camp is excellent, and in all, we’d rate this as one of the finest bush camps anywhere in the South Luangwa.

 What can I do at Tafika?